sakebook/pbssc/README.md

 # pbssc
 Provide screenshot and copy to clipboard.

-You can get the device image from the CLI and copy it to the clipboard.
+You can get the device image from the CLI and copy it to the clipboard

 ## Requirement
 - macOS only